Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

 Choosing a Clifford section is the main step for getting into the setting in which the elements of~$S_x$ can be interpreted as spinors.
 In the remainder of Section~\ref{sectopspin}, we shall work out this setting in more detail.
 More precisely, in Section~\ref{secobstruct} we shall analyze topological obstructions for the existence of Clifford sections.
 In Section~\ref{SpinGroup} we will construct the analogs of the usual $\Pin$ and $\Spin$ groups.
 In Section~\ref{BundleCharts} spinors, spinor bases and bundle charts for spinor bundles will be defined.
 Finally, in Section~\ref{secspinstruct} we will introduce spin structures which associate a tangent vector on a differentiable manifold to a vector in the corresponding Clifford subspace.
 Altogether, these constructions extend the usual structures of spin geometry to the framework of topological fermion systems.

 Before entering the detailed analysis, we now give a brief overview of the different situations of interest.
-First, recall that regular topological fermion systems~$(\H, \F, \rho)$ on a topological manifold~$M=\supp \rho$ are distinguished by their spin signature~$(\p, \q)$ and the dimension~$k$ of~$M$, which can be chosen independently.
+First, recall that regular topological fermion systems~$(\H, \F, \rho)$ on a topological manifold~$M=\supp \rho$ are distinguished by their spin signature~$(\p, \q)$ and the dimension~$k$ of~$M$.
+Modifying Example~\ref{exscalar} by taking a Hilbert space~$\H$ formed of mappings from a manifold~$\scrM^k$ to~$\C^{\q,\p}$, one sees that~$k$ and~$(\p, \q)$ can be chosen arbitrarily.
 When choosing Clifford subspaces or Clifford sections, the signature~$(r,s)$ of the Clifford subspace gives additional parameters.
 For Riemannian fermion systems, the signature of the spin scalar product is~$(0,n)$, and the signature of the Clifford subspace is~$(m,0)$.
 Similarly, if one considers causal fermion systems and Clifford extensions, the signature of the spin scalar product is~$(n,n)$ and the signature of the Clifford subspace is~$(1, m-1)$.
 Thus both for Riemannian and for causal fermion systems we are left with two parameters~$n$ and~$m$ to describe the signatures.
 In usual spin geometry, the dimension of the Clifford subspace always coincides with the dimension of the manifold, i.e. \beq k = \left\{ \right. \eeq In our setting, these relations are needed if we want to introduce Clifford multiplication with tangent vectors, because then one needs to identify the tangent space~$T_xM$ with the corresponding Clifford subspace~$\Cl_x$.
 This construction will be given in Section~\ref{secspinstruct} below.
-At the present stage, there is no need to impose the relations~\eqref{spincoind}.
+At the present stage, there is no need to impose~\eqref{spincoind}.
 On the contrary, for the sake of having more flexibility it is preferable to carefully distinguish the dimension of the manifold from the dimension of the Clifford subspace and to treat these dimensions as independent parameters.